ws-JamesOxley/oscars-homework/INSTRUCTIONS.md

 # First, configure Git to use HTTPS
 git config --global credential.helper store

-# Then set up your remote (replace with your details)
+# Then set up your remote (already configured for you)
-git remote set-url origin https://YOUR_USERNAME@github.com/YOUR_USERNAME/YOUR_REPO_NAME.git
+git remote set-url origin https://ws-JamesOxley@github.com/ws-JamesOxley/oscars-homework.git

 # When you push, use your token as the password
 git push -u origin main